 Guides

-Organisations across the globe are facing ever-more tricky business environments, and the board’s role is evolving rapidly.
+Organisations around the globe are facing ever-more challenging environments, and the role of the board and its members is evolving all the time.

-Increasingly, CEOs are looking for strategic non-executive directors that are hands-on and innovative.
+Increasingly, boards and CEOs are looking for strategic non-executive directors that are hands-on and innovative.

-So, how do you become an in-demand non-executive director, and what strategic skills do you need to develop?
+So, how do you become an in-demand board member, and what strategic skills do you need to develop?

-“Modern CEOs want members of their boards to understand current issues including regulatory regimes, ESG and climate change risks, the realities of Covid, and cybersecurity threats,” says David W Duffy, CEO of the Corporate Governance Institute.
+“Modern CEOs want members of their boards to understand current issues including regulatory regimes, ESG, the realities of the cost of living crisis, and cybersecurity threats,” says David W Duffy, CEO of the Corporate Governance Institute.
 “However, they also want board members to contribute to strategic growth.”

 • We are coming to the end of the days of the ‘all-rounder’ non-executive director.

-• CEOs are increasingly interested in finding board members with specific skills and experience.
+• CEOs are interested in finding board members with specific industry skills and experience.

 • Boards look for directors who can effectively contribute to a company’s strategy.